jake3991/CarND-Highway-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+This project was a great way to learn about the implimentation of the path planning algorithem.
+In this I used the sensor fusion block to make decisions with a cost function that were both safe and optimal.

 Take a look at the link below for a video of the final result. https://vimeo.com/241116542